andermoran/AngularAdvice/README.md

 ```html
 <p *ngFor="let person of people">{{ person }}</p>
 ```
-> Where people is
+> Where `people` is an array in the component
 - [Example](https://stackblitz.com/edit/angular-2v9dzs)
 	> Notice the `people` array. `*ngFor="let person of people"` means loop through each element in the array `people` and at each index assign the value of the array at that index to `person`
--
+- To get the index of the element in the array with ngFor
 ### Attribute Directives
 - These directives do not add or remove elements, only change the element it is used on
 #### ngStyle